-An Urban Connection on the southern portion of Coolgardie Avenue will provide the main connection from the Activity Node with Development Area 6 for vehicles, bike riders and pedestrians.
+An Urban Connection on the southern portion of Coolgardie Avenue will provide the main connection from the Activity Node with Development Area 6 for vehicles, cyclists and pedestrians.

-A series of Green Connections will facilitate access to the Swan River, as well as provide access into Development Area 6, prioritising pedestrians and bike riders.
+A series of Green Connections are will facilitate access to the Swan River, as well as provide access into Development Area 6, prioritising pedestrians and cyclists.